App version: 0.1.0

 Cash Advance

 A cash advance is when you use your credit card (rather than your debit card) to withdraw cash.
 With a cash advance, your credit card company is essentially lending you money and charging your account.
-Cash advances are typically subject to a transaction fees and higher APRs, and are typically not recommended unless absolutely necessary.
+Cash advances are typically subject to transaction fees and higher APRs, and are typically not recommended unless absolutely necessary.

 Understanding Credit Card Fees and Costs